aaps/MCmotions/README.md

 --cuty remove x chunks from the bottom

+--noentitys (only map data for blender to play with)

+--nochunks (only entity data)

+--onlyplayerents (only player entity data, also chunks)

-DO USE THE CUT OPTIONS FOR SPEED (this script could run forever unless you have a super computer)
+DO USE THE CUT OPTIONS FOR SPEED (1 shorter lister script run 2 more important the blender importer will not murder your cpu, ram)

 #Files !
 proxy_recorder !

 A for now quite crude, minecraft recorder.
 This version will not record the position of the player that is connected via the proxy !
+Perhaps a good thing for the invisable cameraman ?!

 lister !

-A file that will take a dump file and will take the stuff out of it that will be used by the mineraft importer and make a json file of of that.
+A file that will take a dump file and will take the stuff out of it that will be used by the mineraft importer and make a .mcmo file of of that.

 minecraftimporter !

-A blender plugin that will take the json file and import it in animated blender blocks !
-(30 seconds of play will take 10 seconds of importing, depening on cpu speed)
+A blender plugin that will take the .mcmo file and import it in blender for map data and entity movement (players, mobs, objects)

 #NEW:
-blocks and chunks now get imported
+player names in blender
+scenes
+propper +/-  player positions, tests needed

 #ToDo:
 1
-find out what entity velocity means to mobs so better movements. good rotation of entitys, instead of the muck we have now !
+good rotation of entitys, instead of the muck we have now ! testing and finetuning entity location/movement more block colors on the right blocks block textures more block shapes for map import refactoring like there is no tomorrow

 2
-import blockchanges (after map import is done) the status message, should display current filesize instead of all 1 x 1 x 1 blocks also other shapes, like stairs, poles, etc
+import blockchanges (after map import is done) what to do with block placements that have an interesting shape like stairs ?

 3
-recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded ! the ability to survive transports to other servers add the posibility to make takes, everything will still get recorder, but nog you can specifie what takes you want in the exported json
+recording the details, animations of blocks, particles, lightning, rain, etc recording of packets that are going to the server so the proxy connecting player is also recorded ! the ability to survive transports to other servers

 #WARNING
-This is a work in progress, command line knowledge will help
+This is a work in progress, command line knowledge will help.
+The willingness to dabble in python also humility will help as well

+#this will work good when !
+crude map data is needed from network play crude data from entitys is needed you want a super good minecraft recording in belnder and are willing to code

 #Thanks to all the people that where willing to help:
 matthijs25